mah0x211/lua-llsocket/README.md

 ### bytes = iov:bytes()

-delete a number of bytes used.
+get a number of bytes used.

 - **Returns**
     - `bytes:number`: number of bytes used.